seerreenna/seerreenna.github.io/about.md

 <div class="card">
 <div class="body">

 I began my data science journey in 2019 when I was first introduced to R during my statistics lecture.
+My curiosity was sparked and soon I began self-teaching R. Soon after, I taught myself Python.
+That was just the start.
+<div></div>
-It sparked my curiosity and soon I began self-teaching myself and became fluent in R. Soon after, I taught myself Python.
-Today, I am well on my path into data science and, my curiosity still remains strong.
+<br> Today, I am well on my path into data science and, my curiosity still remains strong.
 <div></div>
 <br> I'm a quick learner with experience in many areas such as Statistical Analysis, Cloud Computing, ETL, Signal Processing, and Research.
 <div></div>